Best Prime Day 2020 Deals: Save on Apple, more - 9to5Mac

 Apple:

-Prime Day is underway and Amazon is discounting a number of Apple products as part of this event.
+Prime Day is underway, and Amazon is discounting a number of Apple products as part of this event.
 Apple’s official storefront is the place to be for all of the best deals.
-We’re seeing a number of markdowns on iPads at various retailers from $299, including the new 10.2-inch model.
-Apple has also kicked off its annual movie sale with deals from just $1 during Prime Day as well.
-Notable deals include:
+We’ve spotted a number of notable deals on Apple Watch and iPads so far, but also a new Amazon all-time low on Apple’s 16-inch MacBook Pro.

+- Prime Day Apple Watch deals from $169: Save on Series 6, SE, Nike+, more

 - Prime Day iPad deals: Save on the latest 10.2-inch iPad, 2020 iPad Pro, more